 - Following the pack instead of leading their own goals

 - Thinking skills are more powerful than personality

 - Being comfortable is better than trying something new

 Going back to the above quote about entrepreneurship being a mindset, so is your professional brand.
-If you’re a 20-something newly graduate (or about to graduate), the list above will hinder your career and success no matter which path you choose.
+The list above will hinder your career and success no matter which path you choose.
 How about changing the above mindset for the sake of your future:

 - Time is money; don’t waste it, especially when it’s not yours to waste.
 Those will only invest their time in you if they know their time is being valued.

 - “Your actions, and your action alone, determines your worth.” – Evelyn Waugh

 - Success does not come from working or acting alone.

 - Be a leader; only follow YOUR dreams.